Client integration

 Anything else → agent's

-pointing at the same URL; they hit different code paths on the
+hit different code paths on the server, picked by the request